 Two old Victorian townhouses that have been beautifully transformed into a stunning boutique hotel overlooking Bangor’s Marina, Belfast Lough, the Irish Sea, and on to Scotland (on a clear day).
 A perfect retreat from everyday hustle and bustle.
 Friendly staff, gorgeous rooms and great food will make your stay a memorable one.

-Only 15 minutes from Belfast City Airport and linked directly by rail to Belfast, Londonderry and Dublin, Bangor is the ideal base to explore the north of the Emerald Isle.
+Only 20 minutes from Belfast City Airport and linked directly by rail to Belfast, Londonderry and Dublin, Bangor is the ideal base to explore the north of the Emerald Isle.

 With North Down being the home of Rory McIlroy it is no surprise that there are fourteen superb golf courses within a ten mile radius.
 In addition Bangor is home to two of Northern Ireland’s largest sailing clubs and has a yacht racing heritage second only to Cowes.
-You will also find scuba diving, fishing, wildfowl and birdlife, castles, country houses, folk museums, historic sites, traditional music, genuine Irish pubs and the tranquil beauty and Ulster Scots heritage of County Down, Strangford Lough and the Ards Peninsula.
+You will also find scuba diving, SUP (stand up paddleboarding), fishing, wildfowl and birdlife, castles, country houses, folk museums, historic sites, traditional music, genuine Irish pubs and the tranquil beauty and Ulster Scots heritage of County Down, Strangford Lough and the Ards Peninsula.

-During World War 11, American Officers were billeted in half the building and it was purported that the Commander-in-Chief of the Allied Forces, General Eisenhower, visited them at these premises prior to bidding farewell to the fleet, anchored off Bangor Bay, on its way to D-Day Operations on June 6, 1944.
+During World War II, American Officers were billeted in half the building and it was purported that the Commander-in-Chief of the Allied Forces, General Eisenhower, visited them at these premises prior to bidding farewell to the fleet, anchored off Bangor Bay, on its way to D-Day Operations on 6th June 1944.
 The North Pier opposite the hotel was renamed the “Eisenhower Pier” with Dwight Eisenhower’s granddaughter attending the official ceremonies for renaming the pier and commemorating the 60th anniversary of the Allies’ victory (VE Day) of World War II.